ibm-cloud-docs/codeengine/appdeploy-update.md

 From the previous example, the `myhelloapp` app references the `us.icr.io/mynamespace2/helloworld_repo` by using the `myregistry` access information.
 Let's create a build configuration, run the build, and update the `myhelloapp` to reference the image that was built from source code.

 1. Create the build configuration.
-For example, the following **`build create`** command creates a build configuration that is called `helloworld-build` that builds from the public Git repo `https://github.com/IBM/CodeEngine`, uses the `dockerfile` strategy and `medium` build size, and stores the image to `us.icr.io/mynamespace/codeengine-helloworld` by using the image registry secret that is defined in `myregistry`.
+For example, the following **`build create`** command creates a build configuration that is called `helloworld-build`.
+This configuration builds from the public Git repo `https://github.com/IBM/CodeEngine`, uses the `dockerfile` strategy and `medium` build size, and stores the image to `us.icr.io/mynamespace/codeengine-helloworld` by using the image registry secret that is defined in `myregistry`.

     ```sh
     ibmcloud ce build create --name helloworld-build --image us.icr.io/mynamespace/codeengine-helloworld --registry-secret myregistry --source https://github.com/IBM/CodeEngine --commit main --context-dir /hello --strategy dockerfile --size medium